rcdelfin/express-graphql-react-demo/README.md

 # graphql demo
-Full-stack GraphQL demo with React, Redux and Apollo
+Full-stack GraphQL demo with React, Express and Apollo

 a fork from https://github.com/apollographql/graphql-tutorial